malengatiger/association-official-app/README.md

 Android and iOS

 ## Description
 This Android and iOS app reads and acquires data at both the Association and Taxi level.
+The app is used by an Official member of the Association and helps her monitor her Taxi fleet.

+### Select a Taxi and drll down by any period

 ![Screenshot_20250219_235050](https://github.com/user-attachments/assets/baa81746-5c3e-48a5-a956-db20853b22ef)
 ![Screenshot_20250219_234948](https://github.com/user-attachments/assets/4b5a8da7-ebc3-446c-a98f-3b1b55d5509d)